ClaytonJaksha/Lab3/README.md

 ## Code Walkthrough

 Most of the code belongs to Dr. Coulston, so I will only discuss my *novel contributions* to his code that enabled me to make lots of cool boxes wherever I want.
+My contributions were limited to the main loop and the creation of one subroutine; I will only discuss these parts.

+#### Initialization
+This section initializes the MSP430 and the Nokia Display, then clears the display for use.
+Then we clear `r10`, `r11`, and `r14` because they will be used later on in the main loop.
 ```
 main:
 	mov.w   #__STACK_END,SP				; Initialize stackpointer